pikulo-kama/scriptable-projects/_tabs/widgets.md

 #### UI Table Structure

 - **Status**\
-*Whether you are still watching series or have already finished it and waiting for next season.*
-    - Could be either 'Done' or 'In-progress'
-    - If status is 'Done' then series/episode and timecode fields would be hidden
+  _Whether you are still watching series or have already finished it and waiting for next season._ - Could be either 'Done' or 'In-progress' - If status is 'Done' then series/episode and timecode fields would be hidden
 - **WatchQ Integration Field**\
-*This field should be used if you want to use WatchQ along with Stop Watcher*
-    - Has series ID field (see <a href="#how-to-obtain-series-id">how to obtain series ID section</a>)
-    - Has action to toggle visibility of series in WatchQ widget (would still be visible in UI table if toggle if OFF)
+  _This field should be used if you want to use WatchQ along with Stop Watcher_ - Has series ID field (see <a href="#how-to-obtain-series-id">how to obtain series ID section</a>) - Has action to toggle visibility of series in WatchQ widget (would still be visible in UI table if toggle if OFF)
 - **Series Name**\
-*Name of the series, you can put anything you want here*
-    - Value of this field is used to as parameter for the widget
+  _Name of the series, you can put anything you want here_ - Value of this field is used to as parameter for the widget
 - **Season/Episode**\
-*Used to update season and episode of the series*
-    - Has Season form field
-    - Has Episode form field
-    - Has action to update episode number by one
-    - Each time season or episode is updated - timecode would reset
+  _Used to update season and episode of the series_ - Has Season form field - Has Episode form field - Has action to update episode number by one - Each time season or episode is updated - timecode would reset
 - **Timecode**\
-*Used to update timecode where you left off watching*
-    - Contains hours and minutes sliders
+  _Used to update timecode where you left off watching_ - Contains hours and minutes sliders
 - **Delete field**\
-*Generic delete field used to remove series from table* {: .pb-3 }
+  _Generic delete field used to remove series from table_ {: .pb-3 }

 #### Widget Configuration

 1. When interacting - **Run Script**
-2. Parameter - *%Series Name from UI table%*
+2. Parameter - _%Series Name from UI table%_
    {: .pb-3 }

 #### Running from widget